Music in the service of the church in the service of the world

 This largely follows the word-ordering of the Hebrew

-(see comment above about Sefaria/JPS)
+(see comment above about Sefaria)

-and is careful to use words consistently,
+and generally uses words consistently,

-allowing repetition to be clearly visible.
+allowing repetition to be visible.

 Biblehub provides a verse-by-verse parallel display